78 Austin Trivia Questions (Ranked from Easiest to Hardest)

 Answer: One

-9. On April 20, 2012 Austin, Texas dedicated a statue to what red-headed country singer and author of "Roll Me Up and Smoke Me When I Die"?
+11. On April 20, 2012, Austin dedicated a statue to what red-headed country singer and author of "Roll Me Up and Smoke Me When I Die?"

 Answer: Willie Nelson

-10. What “P” Therapeutics company, founded out Austin, TX in 1995, offers targeted radiotherapeutics for adults and children with rare cancers, and has a name that suggests addition.
+14. What “P” Therapeutics company, founded in Austin in 1995, offers targeted radiotherapeutics for adults and children with rare cancers, and has a name that suggests addition?

 Answer: Plus Therapeutics

-11. What is the name of the Austin-based software business founded by brothers David and Donald Yonce considered to be in the middle of the December 2020 Federal government hack?
+16. What is the name of the Austin-based software business founded by brothers David and Donald Yonce that was considered to be in the middle of the December 2020 Federal government hack?

 Answer: SolarWinds

-12. What band, which shares its name with a utensil, hails from Austin, TX, and had an album in 2007 entitled "Ga Ga Ga Ga Ga?"
+18. What band that shares its name with a utensil hails from Austin and had an album in 2007 entitled "Ga Ga Ga Ga Ga?"
 The lead singer of the band, Britt Daniels, performed Elvis Costello's song, "Veronica," on an episode of "Veronica Mars."

 Answer: Spoon